-There’s no denying that a cruise is a big expense — a Disney Cruise even more so, given that prices tend to be a bit higher than those of other cruise lines.
+There’s no denying that a cruise is a significant expense — a Disney Cruise even more so, given that prices tend to be a bit higher than those of other cruise lines.
 But is the price justifiable?
 Is a Disney Cruise worth it?
 We think so.

 Consider What’s Included in the Cost of Your Disney Cruise

-It’s easy to get sticker shock when you see a several-thousand dollar price tag for your vacation.
+It’s easy to get sticker shock when you see a several-thousand-dollar price tag for your first Disney Cruise vacation.
 But it’s helpful to remember what goes into determining that price.
 There are 4 Disney ships including Disney Magic, Disney Dream, Disney Fantasy, and Disney Wonder.
 Now let’s take a look at what Disney cruise lines include.

 Your Disney Cruise fare includes: